Starting our blog on Kathmandu to Chitwan Travel Guide.

 Air Travel from Kathmandu to Chitwan

-In our Kathmandu to Chitwan Travel Guide, we recommend taking a direct flight.
-The flight is scheduled throughout the day and departs from Tribhuwan International Airport, a domestic terminal.
+In our Kathmandu-to-Chitwan Travel Guide, we recommend taking a direct flight.
+The flight is scheduled throughout the day and departs from the domestic terminal at Tribhuvan International Airport.
 A twenty-two-minute flight from Kathmandu will land you at Bharatpur Airport.
 You will have to arrange a transfer vehicle from Bharatpur to Sauraha.
-Bharatpur Airport to Sauraha takes about 45 minutes by road vehicle.
+The drive from Bharatpur Airport to Sauraha takes about 45 minutes by road.